To inspire pupils with their writing we link writing opportunities to the class topic and high quality texts.

 Handwriting is practiced daily.
 Please see your class teacher for a copy of the handwriting policy to practice at home.

 We monitor the children's writing progress throughout their time here using our writing steps.

 Reading and Phonics

 At St John’s we use the Read, Write, Inc programme and take a systematic approach to teaching phonics through discrete daily sessions.
 When children are ready they move on to the spelling programme.
-Please see our Phonics page for additional information.
+For more information please see our Phonics at St John's page.

 Pupils are taught to read using systematic synthetic phonics, however decoding is just one aspect of reading.
 Guided reading is taught daily in KS1 and KS2 and teaches children strategies for reading, how to retrieve information, explore and analyse and make inferences and deductions.
 During Guided Reading time in Year 1, children engage in a daily ‘Book Talk’ session which involves an in-depth discussion of a key text.
 Daily guided reading sessions include independent reciprocal reading, teacher led reciprocal reading, task carousels, building reading stamina, comprehension and reading for pleasure.

 Children read 1:1 with adults in school on a regular basis to develop fluency and confidence, children who find reading more difficult receive additional support.

 We monitor the children's reading progress throughout their time here using our reading steps.